Platformus/Platformus-Docs/fundamentals/audience/roles.rst

 .. image:: /images/fundamentals/audience/roles/3.png

-The same as `permissions <https://docs.platformus.net/en/latest/fundamentals/audience/permissions.html>`_, the roles are attached to a user as the claims while signing in.
+The same as :ref:`permissions <permissions>`, roles are attached to a user as the claims while signing in.
 You can check them from the code, but permissions checking is preferred.